 - E. There are two stakes in this event.
 The stakes shall be 80 feet (24.38 m) apart.
 The first stake shall be 21 feet (6.4 m) from the start/finish line and the second stake shall be 101 feet (30.78 m) from the start/finish line if arena size permits.
-The pattern may be shortened depending upon arena size; however the two stakes must always be placed 80 feet (24.38 m) apart, regardless of the distance between the first stake and the start/finish line. - Arena Gates Open or Closed.
+The pattern may be shortened depending upon arena size; however the two stakes must always be placed 80 feet (24.38 m) apart, regardless of the distance between the first stake and the start/finish line. - 1.
+Arena Gates Open or Closed.
 The show manager shall use his judgment on whether the show arena gates will be open or closed during timed events.
 Exception: YP-080.L.
-His decision shall be based upon the condition and layout of the show arena. - F. Exhibitor shall cross the start/finish line and run down the right side or left side of the poles to the second pole making either a right- or left-hand turn.
+His decision shall be based upon the condition and layout of the show arena. - E Exhibitor shall cross the start/finish line and run down the right side or left side of the poles to the second pole making either a right- or left-hand turn.
 Exhibitor shall not cross between the two poles before making the first turn.
 Exhibitor shall then run to the first pole and make a turn in the opposite direction.
-Exhibitors must then run back to the second pole and repeat first turn then run straight back down either the left or right side of the poles (opposite side than when first crossing start line and running to second pole) and cross the start/finish line. - G. A no-time is given if either of the upright poles or either of the two upright markers are knocked down.
+Exhibitors must then run back to the second pole and repeat first turn then run straight back down either the left or right side of the poles (opposite side than when first crossing start line and running to second pole) and cross the start/finish line. - G. A no-time is given if either of the upright poles or either of the two upright markers are knocked down. - H. DISQUALIFICATION. - 1.
+Any deviation from the pattern. - Failure to follow the course, includes negotiating obstacles in any other than specified order, the wrong direction, circling, backing or reversing direction of movement to correct improper passing of an obstacle. - 3.
+The judge, at his/her discretion, may disqualify an exhibitor for excessive use of a bat, crop, whip or rope. - 4.
+In speed events, all exhibitors may use a rubber band per foot (maximum width of 1/4 inch) during competition but not be tied, buckled or fastened by any other means during competition. - 5.
+Receiving assistance into the arena as determined by breaking the plane of the gate. - 6.
+An exhibitor will be given a no time if the horse or exhibitor falls during the run in such a manner as to break the pattern, or if the exhibitor falls off the horse.
+If exhibitor falls off the horse after run is completed and after crossing the time line, the time remains valid. - NO TIME.
+If the figure eight (8) is not completed, or if the upright pole is knocked down, there is NO TIME. - J. STAKE RACE PATTERN.